nutti/blender-mqo/docs/tutorial.md

 1. Click *File* > *Export* > *Metasequoia (.mqo)*.
 2. Select .mqo file to export.
 You can change the export behaviour by changing the options.
-   * *Export Objects* : The add-on will export objects if enabled.
+3. Click *Export Metasequoia file (.mqo)*.

+Other options effect will be changed by the *Export Mode* option.

+### Export Mode: Selected Objects

+Export only selected objects in *3D Viewport*.
+Dependant assets will be exported as well if options are specified.

-   * *Export Materials* : The add-on will export materials if enabled.
+* *Export Materials* : The add-on will export selected materials if enabled.
-   * *Export Vertex Weights* : The add-on will export vertex weights if enabled.
+* *Export Vertex Weights* : The add-on will export selected vertex weights if enabled.
 * *Add Export Prefix* : Add a prefix string to the name of exported objects/materials

-3. Click *Export Metasequoia file (.mqo)*.
+### Export Mode: Manual

+Export assets selected manually by name.
+Dependency among assets are not taken into account.

+* *Export Objects* : The add-on will export selected objects if enabled.
+* *Export Materials* : The add-on will export selected materials if enabled.
+* *Export Vertex Weights* : The add-on will export selected vertex weights if enabled.
+* *Add Export Prefix* : Add a prefix string to the name of exported objects/materials

+## Note

-### Export Vertex Weights
+### About "Export Vertex Weights" option

 The vertex weights will be exported after merging the values among the selected vertex groups.